jakelever/swc-machine-learning-short/_episodes/03-files.md

 Unfortunately a quick check of one of the statement files doesn't tell us anything.
 We'll need to use one of our forensics tools.

-TODO: Make sure it's Gill and not Gibbs.

 ## Tools

 Let's see what tools we have.